Back to school

 - If you are sharing a car, open the windows, wear a face covering unless you are exempt, and leave some seats free to social distance.

 - Share your car with the same people each time.

 - Keep as far apart as you can.

 - Clean your car between journeys, especially touch points.

-Temporary arrangements for SEND school and college transport will be in place in September, with new procedures in place.
+Temporary arrangements for SEND school and college transport, with new procedures, are in place.

 Nottinghamshire County Council’s Educational Psychology Service (EPS) has been appointed to provide practical guidance to schools across the UK, to help them recover and support children returning to school (for more details please visit our news page).